Experts Recommend Back-To-School Check-Ups

 - Two doses of varicella (chicken pox) vaccine for entry into any grade level ranging from kindergarten through college graduate studies (including health science students), unless one has documented evidence of immunity or a history of varicella confirmed by a physician.

 - One dose Tdap for entry into any grade level ranging from grade seven through college graduate studies (including health science students).

 The Tdap booster dose – recommended by the Centers for Disease Control and Prevention (CDC) for preteens at ages 11 or 12 years – provides protection against tetanus, diphtheria and pertussis (whooping cough).
 Children initially receive protection against these bacteria with the DTaP vaccine, which loses its protective effectiveness over time.

 As a result, preteens and teens need to get a Tdap booster dose.
 This is important not only to protect them, but also those around them - especially babies and the elderly.

 According to the CDC, all preteens 11-12 years old need one dose of Tdap vaccine, one dose of meningococcal vaccine (to help prevent against bacterial meningitis due to meningococcal types A, C, W and Y), and two doses of HPV vaccine (for those who get their first dose of HPV vaccine between 9-14 years) to be fully protected against these serious diseases.

 A second dose of meningococcal vaccine is also necessary at age 16.
 The MA DPH (via the Massachusetts HPV Initiative) and the CDC continue to urge healthcare professionals to give a strong recommendation for all of the adolescent vaccines recommended for boys and girls ages 11 or 12 years, and to recommend HPV vaccine as they would Tdap and meningococcal vaccines.

-You can find vaccination schedules online at aap.org or cdc.gov.
+You can find vaccination schedules online from the American Academy of Pediatrics or the CDC.